-Astrologos was a heavenly blend of science and spirit that expanded human consciousness for eons.
-So the Church tried to end it and failed.
-But when the dark age of materialism descended, disguised as the 'Scientific Revolution', the heavenly blend was forced to end.
-It was an ugly divorce that left a mocking void, as if science and spirit were never together.
+ASTROLOGOS was a heavenly blend of science and spirit that wisely guided the human psyche for millennia.
+But in the 17th century the new materialists, with support from the Church, determined to end the heavenly blend.
+It was a tragic separation that left a mocking void, as though science and spirit were never together.

-Both still track the cosmos, but only astrologers still track its effects on life and time.
-And astronomers are aligned with scientists, academics and the Church to mock and vilify astrology and maintain the materialist paradigm that limits the mind and spirit.
+Both still track the cosmos, but only astrologers still track its connection to human affairs.
+And astronomy is aligned with science, academia and the Church to mock and vilify astrology and reinforce their rigid paradigm.

 "Historians have long neglected the important relationship between the Society of Jesus and astrology...[T]his article...highlights the many ways